Mineral Exploration Permit for Cascade Copper Corp. - McIlraith Township Claims

 Official title: Cascade Copper Corp. - Mineral exploration permit

 Cascade Copper Corp. wants to drill for minerals about 39 km northeast of Dryden, Ontario.
-They're applying for a permit to do mechanized drilling on six mining claims in McIlraith Township.
-The drilling would test rock samples for mineral and metal content.
+The company is asking for a permit to do mechanized drilling on six mining claims in the McIlraith area.
+This would let them take rock samples to test for copper and other metals.

 Why This Matters